CirroBio/Cirro-local-agent/README.md

 ### AWS Configuration

-The agent will use the standard [AWS CLI environment variables](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-envvars.html) for configuration.
+The agent will use the standard [AWS CLI](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html) configuration for accessing AWS resources.

-You can specify the `AWS_PROFILE` environment variable to use a specific profile.
+You can also use [environment variables](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-envvars.html), such as `AWS_PROFILE` to specify the profile to use.

+The easiest way to set this up is to run `aws configure` and follow the prompts.

 ```bash
 AWS_PROFILE="my-profile" java -jar cirro-agent-0.1-all.jar